alchemyplatform/aa-sdk/site/smart-accounts/signers/fireblocks.md

       content: Fireblocks Integration Guide
   - - meta
     - name: description
-      content: Follow this integration guide to use Fireblocks as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use Fireblocks as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - property: og:description
-      content: Follow this integration guide to use Fireblocks as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use Fireblocks as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
       content: Fireblocks Integration Guide
   - - meta
     - name: twitter:description
-      content: Follow this integration guide to use Fireblocks as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use Fireblocks as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

 # Fireblocks